MicroFocus/ppm-kintana-fndload-example/README.md

 <b>FAQ:</b>

 1. Is there exports of the entities?
-No, we are not providing exports of the object types.
-If you want to use a variation of the example, please create and manage your own custom entites.
+No, we are not providing exports of the enities types.
+If you want to use a variation of this example, please create and manage your own custom entites.

 <b>Background:</b>